- Read CSV, JSON, and other data files from S3 buckets

 Before connecting AWS S3, make sure you have:- An AWS account with access to the S3 bucket you want to connect

-- An IAM user with read-only access to the bucket (see below)
+- An IAM user with the appropriate S3 permissions (see below)

 - The bucket name and AWS region